hipertracker/words_extractor/README.md

 * Python = has a great implementation of [ICU](https://icu.unicode.org/related) library however it does not support arm64/M1 platform, hence I couldn't use it in this comparison.

-* Ruby = can sort unicode text but withot collations becase it can't use ICU on arm64/M1
+* Ruby = can sort unicode text but without collations becase it can't use ICU on arm64/M1

 * Elixir = same as Python, no ICU for M1.